IDE Setup

 VSCode on Windows

-For VSCode, we recommend a few extensions:
+For VS Code, we recommend a few extensions:

 There are a few steps you should follow to get proper intellisense (you should only need to do these once per project, ideally):